 If you need to make a claim, you should keep receipts for medicines and medical treatment, and in the event you have anything stolen, you must obtain an official statement from the police (a formulário de participação de roubo).

-Post offices (correios; wwww.ctt.pt) are normally open Monday to Friday 8.30am to 6pm, the smaller ones closing for lunch.
+Post offices (correios) are normally open Monday to Friday 8.30 or 9am to 5.30 or 6pm, the smaller ones closing for lunch.
 Larger branches sometimes open on Saturday mornings, while the main Lisbon and Porto offices have longer hours.
-There’s an office-finder on the website which gives exact hours and contact details for every post office in Portugal.
 However, it’s often quicker to buy stamps (selos) from coin-operated vending machines in streets or inside the offices, or from newsagents.
 Letters or cards should take three or four days to arrive at destinations in Europe, and seven to ten days elsewhere.
 Correio azul is the equivalent of airmail or first-class, and theoretically (but not always in practice) takes two or three days to Europe, five elsewhere.

-The best available country maps are Michelin’s Portugal (1:400,000) and the waterproof and untearable Rough Guide Map: Portugal (1:350,000).
-There are also three regional Michelin maps (north, centre and south) at 1:300,000, and a Rough Guide Map: The Algarve (1:100,000).
-Rough Guides also produces a map of Lisbon (marked with shops, bars, hotels and restaurants, local transport routes and the surrounding area), while Michelin’s Lisboa Planta Roteiro is the nearest to an A–Z of the city.
-A good bookshop or travel store in your own country should be able to provide any of these maps, or buy online from specialist stores such as wwww.stanfords.co.uk or wwww.randmcnally.com.
+The best available country map is Michelin’s Portugal (1:400,000) and there are also three regional Michelin maps (north, centre and south) at 1:300,000, while Michelin’s Lisboa Planta Roteiro is the nearest to an A–Z of the city.
+A good bookshop or travel store in your own country should be able to provide any of these maps, or buy online from specialist stores such as stanfords.co.uk or randmcnally.com.
 Tourist offices and car rental outlets in Portugal can also usually provide you with a reasonable road map, while other maps and more detailed regional plans can be bought at motorway service stations and town and city bookshops.

-For walking and hiking, the only serious choices are the 1:25,000 topographic sheets (the so-called “Série M888”) produced by the Instituto Geográfico do Exército (wwww.igeoe.pt).
-These cover the entire country, though many haven’t been updated for years.
-Even so, they are the best you’ll get, and you can order them online from the Institute, or buy them at selected bookshops in Portugal, including Porto (Porto Editora, Pr Dona Filipa de Lencastre 42) and Faro (Livraria Simões, Rua do Alportel 86) plus other outlets listed on the website.
+For walking and hiking, the only serious choices are the 1:50,000 topographic sheets produced by the Instituto Geográfico do Exército.
+These cover the entire country, though some haven’t been updated for years.
+Even so, they are the best you’ll get; you can buy them online from the Instituto or from stanfords.co.uk, and they’re sold at various bookshops in Portugal; outlets are listed on the Instituto website.

 All major credit cards are accepted in hotels, restaurants and shops, and for tours, tickets and transport, though don’t count on being able to use them in many small hotels, family businesses and rural areas.

 Shops and businesses generally open from 9/9.30am until 12.30/1pm and 2.30/3pm until 6/7pm.
-Most also open on Saturday mornings, especially in towns and cities.
-Larger shopping centres and malls stay open seven days a week, often until 10pm.
+Most also open all day Saturday from 9am to 7pm, especially in towns and cities, though in smaller towns shops close on Saturday afternoon.
+Larger shopping centres and malls stay open seven days a week, often until midnight.
 Restaurants tend to close one day a week, often Sunday or Monday.

-Museums, churches and monuments usually open from 10am to 12.30pm and 2/2.30pm to 6pm, though the larger ones stay open through lunchtime.
-Almost all museums and monuments, however, are closed on Mondays (or Wednesdays for palaces), as well as on Christmas Day, New Year’s Day, Good Friday and other public holidays.
+Opening hours for museums, churches and monuments vary enormously, but almost all close on Mondays (or Wednesdays for palaces).
 Some opening hours are seasonal, and usually in Portugal “summer” means from Easter until September and “winter” from October until Easter.

 All Portuguese phone numbers have nine digits.
 Landlines start with a 2, mobiles with a 9.
 Numbers starting with 800 are free; 808 are local-rate calls.
 To call Portugal from abroad, dial your country’s international access number + 351 (country code) + nine-digit number.
-You can search for national phone numbers and addresses for free online at wwww.pai.pt or wwww.1820.pt.
+You can search for national phone numbers and addresses for free online at pai.pt.

 Public toilets are neither numerous nor obvious, though a number of cities have installed coin-operated automated toilets.
-You can generally use the toilets in cafés, though you’ll have to order something first and sometimes ask for the key.
+You can generally use the toilets in cafés, though (in theory) you’ll have to order something first and sometimes ask for the key.
 The “facilities” in some places may leave you dazed, though on the whole there’s been a significant upgrade in recent years – whoever has the contract for installing automatic light and flush facilities in Portugal is on a roll.
-A sign reading Lavábos or WC will head you in the right direction, then it’s homens or cavalheiros for men and senhoras or mulheres for women.
+A sign reading Lavábos, Casa de banho or WC will head you in the right direction, then it’s homens or cavalheiros for men and senhoras or mulheres for women.

-The Portuguese national tourist board, Turismo de Portugal (wwww.visitportugal.com), is a good source of information when planning your trip, while in Portugal itself you’ll find a tourist office in almost every town.
-Regional offices offer a broad-brush approach to the region they represent, and some also have useful websites such as wwww.turismodocentro.pt (Coimbra and central Portugal), wwww.visitportoandnorth.com (Porto and the north) and wwww.rt-planiciedourada.pt and wwww.rtsm.pt (both Alentejo).
+The Portuguese national tourist board, Turismo de Portugal, is a good source of information when planning your trip, while in Portugal itself you’ll find a tourist office in most of the larger towns.
+Regional offices offer a broad-brush approach to the region they represent, and some also have useful websites.

-Generally more useful to visitors are the local or municipal turismos, which at least should be able to supply a town map or accommodation information.
-However, the service available varies wildly from place to place.
+On the ground, local or municipal turismos can at least supply a town map or accommodation information, though the service available varies wildly from place to place.
 English is only routinely spoken in offices in the larger towns and resorts, and, while some offices are extremely helpful and professional, others treat your visit almost as an intrusion.
 Often, the best you’ll get is a fistful of brochures and directions to the bus station/museum/ferry office where you’ll have to ask all over again.

 Travellers with disabilities

 Lisbon, Porto and Faro airports have ramps, lifts and adapted toilets.
 You’ll also find ramped access to some museums and public buildings, while adapted WCs can be found at some train stations and major shopping centres.
-It’s worth bearing in mind that many pensões and residenciais are located on the first floor and up and don’t have lifts.
+It’s worth bearing in mind that many guesthouses and budget hotels are located on the first floor or higher and don’t have lifts.
 However, most four- and five-star hotels have lifts, ramps and specially adapted bedrooms and bathrooms, while many manor houses and farmhouses have guest rooms on the ground floor.

 At train stations, wheelchair access is usually possible as far as the platform, but getting from the platform on to the train can be difficult.
 Parts of Lisbon’s metro system are also problematic, though Porto’s newer system is generally more accessible.
-Self-drive vehicles with automatic gearshifts are available from the larger car rental companies, and there are reserved disabled parking spaces across the country (though they are not always respected).
+Adapted cars with automatic gearsticks are available from the larger car-rental companies, and there are reserved disabled parking spaces across the country (though they are not always respected).

 Portugal’s old town centres – specifically their steps and cobblestone alleys – pose their own problems.
 However, a number of attractive medieval towns and villages have been rehabilitated as part of central Portugal’s Aldeias Históricas scheme, which has also meant the construction of some smooth wheelchair-accessible pathways alongside the cobbles.